 Schizophrenia

 Zhu et al conducted a study in China at 7 sites between 2017-2018 (Zhu, 2021).
 Participants included Inpatients between the ages of 18 to50 years with a diagnosis of schizophrenia per ICD-10 criteria who were right-handed and clinically stable for the past 3 months (N=32).
-Intermittent theta burst stimulation over the cerebellum (3 pulses at 50 Hz repeated at a rate of 5 Hx for a total of600 pulses) was
+The effect of treatment on positive symptoms and PANSS total scores was not significant.

 One of the largest areas of TMS research outside of depressive disorders is the treatment of auditory hallucinations in schizophrenia resistant to pharmacotherapy.
 In 2011, TEC published an Assessment of TMS as an adjunct treatment for schizophrenia (BCBSA, 2011).
 Five meta-analyses were reviewed, along with randomized controlled trials (RCTs) in which measurements were carried out beyond the treatment period.
 A meta-analysis of the effect of TMS on positive symptoms of schizophrenia (hallucinations, delusions, and disorganized speech and behavior) did not find a significant effect of TMS.
 Four meta-analyses that looked specifically at auditory hallucinations showed a significant effect of TMS.
 It was noted that outcomes were evaluated at the end of treatment, and the durability of the effect is unknown.
 The Assessment concluded that the available evidence is insufficient to demonstrate that TMS is effective in the treatment of schizophrenia.